digipres/workbench/src/formats/index.md

 One of the most fundamental facets of preserving digital cultural materials is understanding the data formats they are in.
 Born-digital items are particularly challenging as, in comparison to the relatively constrained worlds of metadata and digitised materials, they come in a huge range of formats.
 This makes format identification a crucial step towards understanding the information and software dependencies we need to capture, to make future access possible.

 As part of the [_Registries of Good Practice_ project](https://github.com/digipres/registries-of-practice-project), we have been indexing, analysing and comparing data from a wide range of format information sources (a.k.a. format registries) and format identification tools.

-This part of the DigiPres Workbench summarizes our findings so far and provides tools for you to explore further.
+In line with [our principles](https://github.com/digipres/registries-of-practice-project?tab=readme-ov-file#principles), our goal is to highlight and support all the great work being done in this field.
+We want to understand the ecosystem our registries are part of, and how we can make things better in an evidenced and targeted way.

 ## The Registries